REVISED SCHEDULE CHANGE

-In addition to State requirements, the TDC has identified the following objectives and criteria that it would like applicants to address with their event/program:
+In addition to State requirements, the TDC has identified the following criteria that will be used in evaluating and ranking the applicants.

-Provide visitor attractions and/or promote the area's existing attractions including the Kirkland waterfront and the Cross Kirkland Corridor.
+The extent the event/program improves the City's overall image by providing a positive visitor experience and/or promoting the area's existing attractions including the Kirkland Waterfront and Cross Kirkland Corridor.

-Awarded funds may not be used to reimburse anything other than marketing and operations of special events and festivals designed to attract tourists.
+Awarded funds may not be used to reimburse anything other than marketing and operations of programs and festivals designed to attract tourists.
 Non-reimbursable expenses include but are not limited to: alcohol, pre-paid Visa cards, staff gifts, parking tickets, traffic citations, rental cars, and off-duty police contracts.

 City of Kirkland Special Event Permits:

 All applicants must contact the Special Event Permitting Office prior to submitting this application to understand the requirements necessary for the production of their event.
 Please contact Sudie Elkayssi, Special Event Special Projects Coordinator at email@example.com or call (425) 587-3347 to determine permit needs and requirements.
 If an event is awarded tourism funding but is unable to receive special event permitting approval, awarded tourism funding will be subject to reallocation by the Tourism Development Committee for the current or a future funding cycle.